hirune924/kaggle-SETI-2ndPlaceSolution/README.md

 * 1~4 x NVIDIA Tesla-V100-SXM2-32GB

 ## Software
-* This docker image were used. https://hub.docker.com/r/hirune924/pikachu
+* This docker image were used for all executions. https://hub.docker.com/r/hirune924/pikachu
 * If you need, you can see requirements.txt.